xiaoye-hua/xiaoye-hua.github.io/_posts/2020-05-22-recurrent_neural_network.md

 ## Gated Recurrent Unit(GRU)

 The key distinction between regular RNN and GRU is that the latter support gatting of the hidden states.
-Reset gate controls how much of the previous state we want to remember; update gate how much of the new state is just a copy of the old state.

 <img src='/img/deep_learning_course/gru.jpeg' width="600">

+1. Reset gate controls how much of the previous state we want to remember.
+It controls the shor-term skip.
+2. Update gate how much of the new hidden state is just a copy of the old state.
+It controls the long-term dependency.

 ## LSTM